seandoprep/Satellite_Segmentation/README.md

-> Code is still on working.
-Please wait for final version.
+> The code will be continuously updated, and this GitHub repository is available for use.

 # 🛰️Satellite_Segmentation🛰️ : Segmentation Framework Using PyTorch for Satellite Imagery.